fgd1988/BarrierScope/README.md

 | Xiaomi Air 13.3 | Intel Core i5-8250U  | Linux 5.15.0  |

-*Note: The enhanced Spectral attack relies on the UMONITOR/UMWAIT instructions that are only available on Intel latest core processors*

 ## Materials
 This repository contains the following materials: